-Theory testing in England resumed on Saturday, 4th July, with the exception of any areas under a local lockdown.
+Theory testing has now resumed in England, Scotland and Wales.
 We are therefore able to book a new theory test for any customer who requires one.
-Please note that anyone attending a theory test will be required to wear a face mask, and will otherwise be denied permission to sit the test.
+Please note that anyone attending a theory test should wear a face mask, and that doing so is mandatory in Scotland.
 Limited exceptions exist for those who may find the wearing of a mask difficult, such as those with respiratory conditions.

 If you began taking lessons before lockdown restrictions came into force, your instructor will be in touch with you to discuss resuming your course.
 Please note that not all driving instructors will be returning to teaching immediately, and we expect some disruption to courses to continue as we adapt to the new environment.
 We appreciate your patience and understanding at this time.

 We urge all customers with an outstanding course balance to pay this in full as soon as possible.
 Doing so will ensure that your course runs smoothly, including allocating you a suitable local instructor, booking any required tests, and allowing lessons to go ahead on schedule.

 It is no longer possible for those working in key sectors of the economy to apply for an emergency test.
 However, if you have already submitted an application, and the DVSA deems you to be eligible, you will still be able to take your test.
 We will contact you when we have booked your test.

 For urgent queries, please contact your Booking Agent via email, or by calling 0333 123 4949.
 Most members of staff have now returned to our office, though some are still working remotely.
 We apologise for any disruption to our normal service that this may cause.